 USDA NextGen Program

-In 2023, the ASU Swette Center for Sustainable Food Systems, in partnership with three other universities and FoodCorps, received an $18.5 million grant centered on educating the next generation of food systems leaders.
+In 2023, the ASU Swette Center for Sustainable Food Systems, in partnership with three other universities and FoodCorps, received a grant centered on educating the next generation of food systems leaders.

 USDA NextGen paid internships